top of page

 NOT CROSS” tape.
 I circle around them to see what’s going on

 across the street, but rows of police vehicles block the view.
+I’m left

-I’m left to talk to my neighbors, not knowing any of them.
+with my neighbors, not knowing any of them.

 A group of Russian-speaking[1] mechanics stand in a circle in front